rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/deploy-smart-contract.md

    - In Remix, go to the **Deploy & run transactions** plugin.
    - In the **Environment** dropdown, select **Injected Web3**.
-   - The remix will connect to MetaMask.
-Make sure MetaMask is on the Rootstock Testnet network that you configured earlier.
+   - This will connect to MetaMask.
+Make sure MetaMask is on the RSK Testnet network that you configured earlier.

-### Step 4: Interact with Your Deployed Contract
+### Step 4: Interact with the Deployed Contract

 To interact with your deployed contract on Rootstock network: